cambiotraining/hpc-intro/materials/05-arrays.md

 ---

 :::{.callout-tip}
-#### Questions

-- How can I parallelise jobs on a HPC?
-- How can I automate job parallelisation?

 #### Learning Objectives

 - Distinguish between different kinds of parallel computations: multi-threading within a job and job parallelisation across independent jobs.